How to Get the Seniors Care Grant: Simple Steps for Canadian Families

 Step 3: Submit and track your application

-Online applications provide immediate confirmation numbers upon submission.
-You can check your application status using your confirmation number and date of birth through the online portal.
+Online applications provide immediate confirmation numbers.
+You can check your status using your confirmation number and date of birth through the online portal.

-The department will contact you via email if additional information is needed, so monitor messages from [email protected].
+The department will email you at [email protected] if additional information is needed.
 For questions about your application status, email [email protected] or call 1-800-670-4357.

 Step 4: Receive your payment